Frequently Asked Texas Lemon Law Questions Explained

 - Damages for the loss of use, annoyance or inconvenience resulting from the defect, including rental vehicle expenses.

-NO. The Lemon Law is designed so that the owner of a defective vehicle is fully reimbursed and not stuck paying additional expenses or costs.
-This means that the vehicle manufacturer is required to pay all attorneys’ fees and other legal costs if the consumer wins the case IN ADDITION TO refunding or replacing your vehicle.
+NO. The Lemon Law is designed so that the owner of a defective vehicle is fully reimbursed and not stuck paying additional expenses or costs to Lemon Law lawyers in Texas.
+This means that the vehicle manufacturer is required to pay all Texas Lemon Law attorneys’ fees and other legal costs if the consumer wins the case IN ADDITION TO refunding or replacing your vehicle.

 Timothy Abeel & Associates does not charge any up-front fees.
-If you win your Lemon Law claim, the manufacturer will pay the attorneys’ fees, and even if you do not win your claim, YOU WILL NEVER BE RESPONSIBLE FOR ATTORNEYS’ FEES.
+If you win your Lemon Law claim, the manufacturer will pay the Lemon Law Texas lawyers’ fees, and even if you do not win your claim, YOU WILL NEVER BE RESPONSIBLE FOR ATTORNEYS’ FEES.

 Yes, we file Lemon Law claims for vehicle owners throughout Texas no matter where they live in the state.
-If we need to have an expert inspect your vehicle and write a report, we will send that person to you.
+If we need to have an expert Lemon Law attorney in Austin, Texas or other cities inspect your vehicle and write a report, we will send that person to you.

 Even if the repairs and issues with your vehicle don’t fit within the parameters of Lemon Law, they may qualify as unreasonable under other state or federal consumer protection laws.
 Call Timothy Abeel & Associates at 888.611.5481 or contact us online to find out if you have a breach of warranty or loss in value claim.

 Timothy Abeel & Associates works to get the owners of defective or malfunctioning vehicles the settlement they deserve as fast as possible.
-Give our firm a call at 888-611-5481 to find out what you are entitled to as a consumer.
+Whether you’re looking for Lemon Law lawyers in Dallas, TX, or other cities throughout the state, give Give our Texas Lemon Law attorney firm a call at 888-611-5481 to find out what you are entitled to as a consumer.